CMS-Enterprise/easi-app/docs/cedar.md

 export CEDAR_CORE_API_VERSION=2.0.0
 ```

+You can optionally set CEDAR_INTAKE_PUBLISHER_ENABLED = true to test the publishing cron job for CEDAR intakes

 Additionally, if you're using the `openconnect-tinyproxy` VPN container for selective proxying, add the following to your `.envrc.local` file to instruct Go to use the proxy:

 ```